Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Ginjinha-Espinheira

 I recommend visiting A Ginjinha Espinheira first, and they are open from 9 AM to 10 PM.
-You can find them in Rossio in the city center, which has a long history of making this sour cherry liqueur dating back to 1840.
+You can find them in Rossio, where they have been making this sour cherry liqueur since 1840.

 Ginjinha Sem Rival